jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 description: "A survey of the top study resources for the first two years of med school."
 ---

-There are a hundreds resources available to help you study, and new ones pop up every year, so it's important to narrow in on the best.
+There are hundreds of resources available to help you study with new one popping up every year, so it's important to narrow in on the best.
 Here is a short list of the best resources I used during the didactic portion of med school.
 I cover various approaches to learning: review texts, memory palaces, video lectures, spaced repetition software, physical note cards, and more.

 ## Three resources every med student uses